Aurozia/LoL/README.md

 ### Clone the repository

-Begin by opening the terminal and execute the following command to clone the project repository: `git@github.com:Aurozia/LoL.git`
+Begin by opening the terminal and execute the following command to clone the project repository: `git clone https://github.com/Aurozia/LoL.git`

 ### Install dependencies

-Next, navigate to the project directory with the following command: `cd lol-project`
+Next, navigate to the project directory with the following command: `cd LoL/lol-project`

 Once in the directory, install the necessary dependencies, including React Router and React Router DOM, using npm:  `npm install @reduxjs/toolkit react-redux react-router react-router-dom`